Skip to main content

 Questions I Get From Retreat Leaders

-No. I run the session with the assumption that nobody has done this before.
-Experienced practitioners often go deeper, but the session is fully accessible to someone who has never heard of breathwork before today.
+No. I run every session with the assumption that nobody has done this before.
+Experienced practitioners often go deeper, but the session is fully accessible to someone who has never heard of breathwork.

 Yes.
-Breathwork is contraindicated for people with epilepsy, cardiovascular conditions, detached retina, high blood pressure that is unmanaged, or who are pregnant.
-I send a simple intake form to all participants before the session.
-Anyone with a relevant condition sits out the active breathing and can still participate in the rest of the session.
-I handle this communication directly so it is not your responsibility to screen participants.
+Breathwork is contraindicated for people with epilepsy, cardiovascular conditions, detached retina, unmanaged high blood pressure, or who are pregnant.
+I send a simple intake form to participants before the session.
+Anyone with a relevant condition sits out the active breathing and can still participate in the rest period and the ice bath (with modifications).
+I handle the screening directly so it is not your responsibility.

-The format works for groups of 4 to 16.
+Groups of 4 to 16.
 Below 4, a private individual session makes more sense.
-Above 16, the ice bath logistics become harder to manage in two hours and the quality of the facilitation drops.
+Above 16, the ice bath logistics become harder to manage and the quality of facilitation drops.
 If your group is larger than 16, reach out and we can discuss a modified format.

 Can you come to our venue?

 Yes.
 I work anywhere on Koh Samui.
 Hotels, villas, retreat centers, private residences, outdoor locations.
-The only requirements are a flat space large enough for the group to lie down, access to water for the ice bath setup, and enough notice to arrange logistics.
-Most venues on the island can accommodate this without difficulty.
+The only requirements are a flat space for lying down, water access for the ice bath setup, and enough notice to arrange logistics.
+Most venues accommodate this without difficulty.

-The session works best in the morning before other activities.
+Morning works best.
 Participants are in a processed, open state afterward and benefit from time to integrate rather than immediately moving into something demanding.
-A two hour block in the morning schedule works well, followed by a meal and some unstructured time before any other programming.
+A morning breathwork session followed by a meal and some unstructured time before other programming is the combination that produces the best results.

-Avoid scheduling the breathwork as the last thing on a busy day.
+Avoid scheduling breathwork as the last activity on a busy day.
 Integration matters.
 The experience continues to work in the hours after the session ends.
-If participants immediately return to high stimulation, they lose some of what moved during the session.
+If participants return immediately to high stimulation, they lose some of what moved.
+For a detailed explanation of why the hours after breathwork matter, the somatic breathwork article covers the integration process.

 What does it cost?

 A private workshop for groups of 4 to 16 is 16,000 THB (approximately $500 USD).
 This covers two hours of facilitation, full ice bath setup and equipment, and everything participants need.
-There is no additional charge for travel within Koh Samui.
+No additional charge for travel within Koh Samui.

-The simplest way is direct contact via WhatsApp from the contact page.
+The simplest route is direct contact via WhatsApp from the contact page.
 I respond quickly.
 We have a brief conversation about your group, your program, and logistics.
-Once details are confirmed, I send a simple intake form for your participants and we set a time.
+Once details are confirmed, I send the intake form for participants and we set a time.

-Give me at least a few days notice when possible, more during peak season (December through April).
+Give me a few days notice when possible, more during peak season (December through April).
 Last minute requests sometimes work but are not guaranteed.

-If you are planning a retreat on Koh Samui and want to understand more about what the island offers for this kind of work, this guide covers the full picture.
-For more on what happens during a breathwork session itself, this post walks through the experience in detail.
+If you are planning a retreat on Koh Samui and want to understand more about what the island offers for this kind of work, see the corporate workshops page for pricing and logistics, the full Koh Samui guide covers the picture.
+For the individual traveler version, UNTAMED is the full day experience.

 Keep Reading